Nooskewl/booboo/README.txt

 directory from a BooBoo game or a data.cpa from one.)
 Press F12 to exit, F11 to toggle fullscreen.

+Many of the games only read joystick input, but fudge some keys into joystick events... so the keys are arrows and z/x.

 Your data/ directory can be compressed into data.cpa with compress_dir.
 Just enter data/ and run it, and it will create ../data.cpa.